Tran1595/Looker-Studio-Sales-Performance-Dashboard/README.md

 - Interactive Dashboards: Utilizing Looker Studio, I've created interactive dashboards that display sales performance across various dimensions such as time, product categories, customer segments, and regions.

-- Visual Insights: The dashboards include charts, Geo maps that make it easy to identify trends, patterns, and outliers in the sales data.
+- Visual Insights: The dashboards include charts, Geo maps that make it easy to identify trends, patterns in the sales data.

  **Access the Dashboard:**